HalilB84/Lights/README.md

 ## Todos:

-- Switch to webgl2
+- Switch to webgl2 glsl
-- ~~Cleanup/structure code~~ -> Better but still needs cleaning but I need to adopt a way to transfer data between ui and the backend.
-Basically eliminate tight coupling
+- ~~Cleanup/structure code~~ -> ~~Better but still needs cleaning but I need to adopt a way to transfer data between ui and the backend.
+Basically eliminate tight coupling -> Done to some extent?~~
 - ~~Start adding audio visual support using canvas textures / add interesting things, play with light~~ -> Progress but never done
 - Completely document radiance cascades
 - Attempt to fix problems with radiance cascades